Thor-tech-of-metal/repo-it-notes/mac/short-cuts/shortcuts.md

 #### Cursor terminal navigation
 * how to delete all terminal: cmd + K
 * how to delete a line: ctrl + U
+* how to find a command in the history : ctrl + r

 #### Cursor terminal navigation
 * refresh: cmd + R